department-of-veterans-affairs/vets-design-system-documentation/src/_components/tables.md

 <p class="va-introtext">Responsive list tables transition into a list view on smaller screens.
 A responsive list table is a good solution when veterans need to look up a piece of information.
 </p>

-{% include storybook-preview.html height="950px" width="400px" story="components-table--default" %}
+{% include storybook-preview.html height="950px" width="400px" story="components-va-table--default" %}

 ## Usage